-Orta was not nearly as productive in the 1980s, finishing among the league leaders just once (10th in triples in 1984) and making one more All-Star team.
+Orta was not nearly as productive in the 1980s, finishing among the league leaders just once (10th in triples with the Kansas City Royals in 1984) and making one more All-Star team, with the Cleveland Indians in 1980.
 He moved to outfield and DH due to his poor glove at second (Bill James ranks him as the worst defensive player among the 250 most-used 2B in history) and his OPS+ was under 100 all but once after 1980 as he declined fairly rapidly.
-Despite poor performances in the 80s, Orta's career MLB OPS+ was 108.
+Despite poor performances in the 1980s, Orta's career MLB OPS+ was 108.

 In the 1985 World Series Orta was the beneficiary of a controversial call by umpire Don Denkinger, who said he was safe on a grounder to Jack Clark.
 This would help Orta's Kansas City Royals to their first World Series victory.

 In 1994, Orta played for Cariparma in Italy, hitting .241/.389/.379 in limited action.

 - 1997 Coach Quad City River Bandits

 - 2008 Coach GCL Reds